L'Anse aux Meadows National Historic Site of Canada

 Description of Historic Place

-L'Anse aux Meadows was designated a national historic site of Canada in 1962 because it is the first known site established by Vikings in North America, and the earliest evidence of Europeans in Canada.
+L'Anse aux Meadows was designated a national historic site of Canada because it is: the first known site established by Vikings in North America, and the earliest evidence of Europeans in Canada.

 The heritage value of the site lies in the archaeological evidence of early Viking presence in Canada.
 The location, surroundings and disposition of the site together with the nature of the remains it contains provide both an essential record and legible description of Viking life on the site.
 In ca. 1000 AD, l'Anse aux Meadows was established as exploration base Leifsbuoir/ Straumfjord, popularly known as Leif Ericsson's short-lived Vinland camp.
 It has been conserved and interpreted as a national historic site of Canada.